mikehostetler/amplify/request/readme.md

 ### Status Codes in Success and Error Callbacks

-`amplify.request` comes with some built in support for a few status codes.
+`amplify.request` comes with built in support for status codes.
 Status codes appear as a parameter in the default success or error callbacks when using an ajax definition: